 Keep your ISO nice and low.
 This will minimise the amount of light entering your camera’s sensor and allows you to slow down your shutter speed without risk of over exposing your images.
 “With a slow shutter speed you can capture movement within the frame, just don’t forget a sturdy tripod,” says Emma.

-Canon Collective Ambassador Jay Collier
+Canon Photographer Jay Collier